web3os-org/kernel/README.md

 A decentralized web-based operating system for the next web, empowering users and developers to:

-- Easily install virtually any npm package
+- Easily install virtually any npm browser package
 - Customize the OS to suit your individual needs
 - Write scripts to perform particular tasks
 - Write full applications that can create windows